-- Although stand-to-sit and sit-to-stand have similarly short duration, detection performances given window lengths larger than 2.5s differ between the two, and whereas the best performance for sit-to-stand is 2.5, performance reaches its peak at 4s for stand-to-sit.
-Such differences could be due to the 0-padding used in this study; for stand-to-sit, a person generally feels safe after having reached the chair and they then relax, so padding with 0 given larger window lengths may improve or at least maintain the detection of such non-protective behavior; however, when a person is standing up from a chair, the protective behavior (e.g. guarding) generally persists at the standing position given the loss of support, thus 0-padding at the activity conclusion could interfere with the interpretation of such behavior; - Despite the fact that the best performance for one-leg-stand is at window length of 4s, this activity is less affected by the different window lengths, which could be explained by its characteristic given that this activity is transient (consists of simply raising and dropping the leg) but is also sustained because the participant tends to hold the position (possibly oscillating the leg up and down); as such, the performances remain high across short and long windows; - Detection on bend-down and reach-forward instead benefits from longer window lengths, possibly because the bending movement that characterizes them is common to many other activities (e.g. CP participants tend to bend the trunk first in sitting down to search for support and normal standing up involves a bend as well) and so the system needs more information to know how to interpret bending movement.
+- Despite the fact that the best performance for one-leg-stand is at window length of 4 seconds, this activity is less affected by the different window lengths, which could be explained by its characteristic given that this activity is transient (consists of simply raising and dropping the leg) but is also sustained because the participant tends to hold the position (possibly oscillating the leg up and down); as such, the performances remain high across short and long windows. - Detection on bend-down and reach-forward instead benefits from longer window lengths, possibly because the bending movement that characterizes them is common to many other activities (e.g., CP participants tend to bend the trunk first in sitting down to search for support and normal standing up involves a bend as well) and so the system needs more information to know how to interpret bending movement.

-Given the analysis above, we shortlist window lengths of 2.5s, 3s and 4s for the activity-independent PBD exploration reported in the next subsection.
+Given the preceding analysis, we shortlist window lengths of 2.5, 3, and 4 seconds for the activity-independent PBD exploration reported in the next section.

-6.3.2 Impact of Sliding-Window Length on PBD Performance across Activities.
-With all the activity instances pulled together, we conduct LOSO experiments with the three window lengths (2.5s, 3s and 4s).
+6.3.2 Impact of Sliding-Window Length on PBD Performance Across Activities.
+With all of the activity instances pulled together, we conduct LOSO experiments with the three window lengths (2.5, 3, and 4 seconds).
 The results are reported in Table 5.
-A high performance is achieved for all three window lengths, but a repeated-measures ANOVA showed significant difference in performance (LOSO mean F1 scores) between the three window lengths: $F(0.107, 1.322) = 4.024, p < 0.041, \mu^2 = 0.122$.
-Post-hoc paired t-tests with Bonferroni corrections on the mean F1 scores show that the 3s window leads to significantly better performances than the window of 4 seconds (p = 0.032) but its performance has only marginal significance in comparison with the 2.5s window (p = 0.075).
-No statistical differences existed between the performances achieved with the 4s and 2.5s windows.
-Looking further at the results (mean F1 scores) across the 30 subjects, reported in Figure 10 (number 1 to 12 represent healthy participants, 13 to 30 represent CP participants), we can notice some length effects: i) the detection performances on most control subjects are 100% accurate across the three window lengths; this could be the result of the imbalanced distribution in training set where non-protective data take a bigger proportion or because protective performances of activities tend to be shorter and possibly suffer more from the padding effect; ii) the detection results on CP participants fluctuate with window lengths without a clear pattern, especially for subject 13, 16, 17, 22, 26, 28, 29 and 30; this highlights some effects of individual differences on the temporal
+High performance is achieved for all three window lengths, but a repeated-measures ANOVA showed significant difference in performance (LOSO mean F1 scores) between the three window lengths: $F(0.107, 1.322) = 4.024, p < 0.041, \mu^2 = 0.122$.
+Post hoc paired t-tests with Bonferroni corrections on the mean F1 scores show that the 3-second window leads to significantly better performance than the window of 4 seconds (p = 0.032) but its performance has only marginal significance in comparison with the 2.5-second window (p = 0.075).
+No statistical differences existed between the performance achieved with the 4- and 2.5-second windows.
+Looking further at the results (mean F1 scores) across the 30 subjects, reported in Figure 10 (numbers 1 through 12 represent healthy participants, 13 through 30 represent CP participants), we can notice some length effects: (1) the detection performances on most control subjects are 100% accurate across the three window lengths, which could be the result of the imbalanced distribution in the training set where non-protective data take a bigger proportion or because protective performances of activities tend to be shorter and possibly suffer more from the padding effect, and (2) the detection results on CP participants fluctuate with window lengths without a clear pattern, especially for subjects 13, 16, 17, 22, 26, 28, 29, and 30, which highlights some effects of individual differences on the temporal characteristics of the data as can be also seen in the boxplots in Figure 9 (left), and is possibly due to the high variability in protective movement strategies and duration of performing each activity between patients.